JAYASREE24032006/Linux-IPC-Semaphores/README.md

 ## RESULT :
-The program is executed successfully.
+The C program that implements a producer-consumer system with two processes using Semaphores is executed successfully.